Scille/parsec-cloud/docs/rfcs/1016-local-device-storage-in-web-client.md

 However on web the OS keyring is not available, hence this RFC to define what to do instead.

-An obvious alternative for this would be the [Credential Management API](https://developer.mozilla.org/en-US/docs/Web/API/Credential_Management_API).
+An option for this would be to use the [Credential Management API](https://developer.mozilla.org/en-US/docs/Web/API/Credential_Management_API).
 However, among its authentication methods:

 - `FederatedCredential` is deprecated.